jloughry/fizzbuzz/README.md

 offended"), any of them could do it straightforwardly in a minute.
-Yet on a forum like [HN](http://news.ycombinator.com), they put forth elegant, beautiful, bizarre, or terrifying implementations whose only purpose is to insert joy into the soul of a programmer.
+Yet on a forum like [HN](http://news.ycombinator.com), they put forth elegant, beautiful, bizarre, or terrifying implementations whose only purpose is to insert joy into the soul of a programmer. *There are a thousand *fizbuzz* repositories on GitHub.*<sup>[2](#ref2)</sup>
 I haven't solved it in Haskell, or Verilog, or by running a DFA over a circularly linked list, or by bit-twiddling simulated flip-flops in C, but here is my solution, one that follows good software engineering practice.
+It's extensible, but mindful of YAGNI.
+It compiles with no warnings.
+It has documentation, and tests, and a build procedure.
+"My God &mdash; it even has a ~~watermark~~ license."

 There are all kinds of other ways I can think of to do this, using pointer aliasing side effects in C, self-modifying code in machine language, maybe using the bit mask counting